carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 #### Dynamic Scaling

 - Dynamic scaling scales the capacity of your Auto Scaling group as traffic changes occur.
-- Types Dynamic Scaling Policies => Increase and decrease the current capacity of the group based on ...
+- Types Dynamic Scaling Policies => Increase and decrease the current capacity of the group based on:
-  - Target tracking scaling: A `Amazon CloudWatch metric` and a `target value` (it can combine more than one target).
+  - `Target tracking scaling`: A Amazon CloudWatch metric and a target value (it can combine more than one target).
 Health checks are performed to ensure resource level is maintained.
     - Use Case: Keep the average aggregate CPU utilization of your Auto Scaling group at 40% (and request count per target of your ALB target group at 1000)
-  - Step scaling: A set of scaling adjustments, known as `step adjustments`, that vary based on the size of the alarm breach.
+  - `Step scaling`: A set of scaling adjustments, known as _step adjustments_, that vary based on the size of the alarm breach.
     - CloudWatch alarm CPUUtilization (60%-80%)- add 1, (>80%) - add 3 more, (30%-40%) - remove 1, (<30%) - remove 2 more
-  - Simple scaling: A `single scaling adjustment`, with a `cooldown period` between each scaling activity.
+  - `Simple scaling`: A `single scaling adjustment`, with a `cooldown period` between each scaling activity.
     - CloudWatch alarm CPUUtilization (>80%) - add 2 instances

 #### Predictive scaling

 Predictive is only available for EC2 auto scaling groups and the scaling can work in a number of ways:

-- Set **Maximum Capacity**: You specify minimum and maximum instances or desired capacity required and EC2 autoscaling manages the progress of creating/terminating based on what you have specified. min <= desired <= max
+- Set `Maximum Capacity`: You specify minimum and maximum instances or desired capacity required and EC2 autoscaling manages the progress of creating/terminating based on what you have specified. min <= desired <= max

-- Scale Based on a **Schedule**: Scaling performed as a function of time to reflect forecasted load.
-  For example, if you know there will be increased load on the application at 9am every morning you can choose to scale at this time
+- Scale Based on a `Schedule`: Scaling performed as a function of time to reflect forecasted load.
+For example, if you know there will be increased load on the application at 9am every morning you can choose to scale at this time.

-- Scale based on **Load forecasting**: Auto Scaling analyses the history of your applications load for up to 14 days and then uses this predict to the load for the next 2 days.
+- Scale based on `Load forecasting`: Auto Scaling analyses the history of your applications load for up to 14 days and then uses this predict to the load for the next 2 days.

 ### Lambda

-- FaaS (Function as a Service), Serverless.
+- FaaS (**Function as a Service**), Serverless.
 You don’t have to worry about OS or scaling (scale on demand)
 - Lambda function supports many languages such as Node.js, Python, Java, C#, Golang, Ruby, etc.
 - It is cheaper than EC2.
 There is no charge when your code is not running.
 What determines price for Lambda?
   - Request Pricing (Free Tier: 1 million requests per month)
   - Duration Pricing and resource (memory) usage
   - Additional Charges: if your lambda uses other AWS services or transfers data.
 For example, If your lambda function reads and writes data to or from Amazon S3, you will be billed for the read/write requests and the data stored in Amazon S3
 - You are charged based on number of requests (first million free), execution time usage.
 Cheaper than EC2.
-- AWS Lambda integrates with other AWS services to invoke functions or take other actions ==> Method of Invocation:
+- AWS Lambda integrates with other AWS services to invoke functions or take other actions (Check examples [here](https://aws.amazon.com/lambda/))
+- ==> Method of Invocation:

-  - Lambda polling: For services that generate a queue or data stream, you set up an event source mapping in Lambda to have Lambda poll the queue or a data stream.
+  - `Lambda polling`: For services that generate a queue or data stream, you set up an event source mapping in Lambda to have Lambda poll the queue or a data stream.
     - Services: Amazon Managed Streaming for Apache Kafka, Self-managed Apache Kafka, Amazon DynamoDB, Amazon Kinesis, Amazon MQ, Amazon Simple Queue Service
-  - Event-driven: Some services generate events (JSON documents) that can invoke your Lambda function.
+  - `Event-driven`: Some services generate events (JSON documents) that can invoke your Lambda function.
     - Synchronous
       - Services: Elastic Load Balancing (Application Load Balancer), Amazon Cognito, Amazon Lex, Amazon Alexa, Amazon API Gateway, Amazon CloudFront (Lambda@Edge), Amazon Kinesis Data Firehose, AWS Step Functions
       - Common Use Case: Respond to incoming HTTP requests using API Gateway.